twilio-labs/configure-env/docs/SCHEMA.md

 ]
 ```

-Please note that multi-line comments will be merged into single lines using `-` as separator.
+Please note that multi-line comments will be merged into single lines using `\n` as separator.
 UIs using this information might still decide to truncate the information.
 For long information consider using the `link:` comment.

 ## Type Information of Result